-- 10. The Directors of the Trust recognise the duty to provide advice and assistance to anyone requesting information.
-The individual academies will respond to straightforward verbal requests for information and will help enquirers to put more complex verbal requests into writing so that they can be handled under the FOIA. - 11.
-The Directors and Local Governing Bodies recognise their duty to tell enquirers whether or not they hold the information they are requesting (the duty to confirm or deny), and provide access to the information the Trust holds in accordance with the procedures laid down in Appendix 1.
+10. The Directors of the Trust recognises their duty to provide advice and assistance to anyone requesting information.
+The individual academies will respond to straightforward verbal requests for information and will help enquirers to put more complex verbal requests into writing so that they can be handled under the FOIA.

+11. The Directors and Local Governing Bodies recognise their duty to tell enquirers whether or not it holds the information they are requesting (the duty to confirm or deny), and provide access to the information the Trust holds in accordance with the procedures laid down in Appendix I.